sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint:

-: A target endpoint is a SACM Role.
+: A target endpoint is a specific SACM Role.
 An endpoint that takes on the target endpoint role either contains no SACM component or contains an internal SACM component.
 A target endpoint is an "endpoint under assessment" (even if it is not actively under assessment at all times).
 If an endpoint takes on both the role of target endpoint and _Not A Target Endpoint_ [TBD] it is not a Target Endpoint.

 : A target endpoint is similar to a device that is a Target of Evaluation (TOE) as defined in Common Criteria.

 Target Endpoint Discovery:

 : The function by which target endpoints can be discovered.
+The output of target endpoint discovery typically includes identifying endpoint attributes.

 #  IANA Considerations